ranausmans/KnowledgeForgeAI/README.md

 4. **Financial Analysis**: Monitor relationships between companies, executives, and financial events to gain insights into market dynamics.
 5. **Legal Research**: Map relationships between cases, laws, and legal entities to identify precedents and connections in large volumes of legal documents.

+## Recommendation Engine Example

+This project includes a simple recommendation engine that demonstrates how the knowledge graph can be used for content recommendations.
+The `recommender_engine.py` file showcases:

+- Building a knowledge graph from recent news articles
+- Simulating a user's reading history
+- Generating topic recommendations based on the user's interests and the relationships in the knowledge graph

+To run the recommendation engine demo:
+`python recommender_engine.py`

 ## Integration with Neo4j

 While the current implementation uses NetworkX for graph representation, the framework is designed to be easily integrated with Neo4j for enhanced performance and scalability: